bill790/atdocs/hardware/hardware-101.md

 Many electrical input devices, such as switches and relays, have a mechanical component.
 As the mechanical motion of the device settles, the electrical signal can temporarily oscillate — or "bounce" — between multiple values.
 In many cases, this will be seen by your app as multiple input events in a very short time.

+Many electrical input devices, such as switches and relays, have a mechanical component.
+As the mechanical motion of the device settles, the electrical signal can temporarily oscillate — or "bounce" — between multiple values.
+In many cases, this will be seen by your app as multiple input events in a very short time.
 To correct this problem, you must _debounce_ the signal using hardware or software.
 Software debounce involves setting a time delay between the initial input event and when the input is expected to stabilize (usually not more than a few hundred milliseconds).

+To correct this problem, you must _debounce_ the signal using hardware or software.
+Software debounce involves setting a time delay between the initial input event and when the input is expected to stabilize (usually not more than a few hundred milliseconds).

 To debounce your input with hardware, add a simple RC circuit (so-named because it contains a resistor and capacitor) between the input pin and the device.
 When the input device changes state, the capacitor will charge and discharge at a rate proportional to the size of the input resistor, effectively slowing down the transitions seen by the input pin.

+To debounce your input with hardware, add a simple RC circuit (so-named because it contains a resistor and capacitor) between the input pin and the device.
+When the input device changes state, the capacitor will charge and discharge at a rate proportional to the size of the input resistor, effectively slowing down the transitions seen by the input pin.
+See [Input Interfacing Circuits](http://www.electronics-tutorials.ws/io/input-interfacing-circuits.html) for more information on calculating debounce and other techniques for connecting input signals to your device.

 See [Input Interfacing Circuits](http://www.electronics-tutorials.ws/io/input-interfacing-circuits.html) for more information on calculating debounce and other techniques for connecting input signals to your device.